7 Lessons on Customer Experience Excellence: Insights from a Personal Journey

 A McKinsey report found that companies using data-driven personalisation see 5-8 times the return on their investment (ROI) and can lift sales by 10% or more.

-A … Click to continue reading
+In addition, 71% of consumers today expect … Click to continue reading

 Surprising Solutions to the 9 Business Challenges of a Customer-First Strategy

-Adopting a customer-first strategy isn’t just an option these days.
+Adopting a customer-first strategy is more than just an option these days.
 But did you know that, perhaps surprisingly, it can answer most business challenges?
-And it is therefore essential for the survival and growth of every single business.
+And it is, therefore, essential for the survival and growth of every single business.

-Yet, I know that this paradigm shift can present formidable challenges that many organisations struggle to overcome.
+Yet, I know this paradigm shift can present formidable challenges that many organisations struggle to overcome.

-In 2023 I wrote a popular post covering the ten most common challenges businesses face when starting their journey to customer centricity.
+In 2023, I wrote a popular post covering the ten most common challenges businesses face when starting their journey to customer-centricity.
 It is called “Top 10 Challenges Facing Companies When They Adopt a Customer-First Strategy.”

-But a lot has changed in the past year, which is why I decided to update my suggested solutions to the latest obstacles businesses face when pivoting to a customer-centric approach.
+However, a lot has changed in the past year, so I decided to update my suggested solutions to the latest obstacles businesses face when pivoting to a customer-centric approach.

 As before, I provide supporting data and some inspiring case studies to get you going.